allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 When we started development, Go 1.6 was in RC.
 Our first effort to reduce request handling time was to update to the latest RC version.
 In our case performance was nearly the same.
 We started searching for something more efficient and we found [fasthttp](https://github.com/valyala/fasthttp).
-It’s a library providing zero alloc HTTP server.
+It is a library providing zero alloc HTTP server.
 According to documentation, it tends to be 10 times faster than standard HTTP handler in synthetic tests.
-During our tests it turned out it’s only 1.5 times faster, but still it’s better!
+During our tests it turned out it is only 1.5 times faster, but still it is better!

 fasthttp achieves its performance by reducing work that is done by HTTP Go package.
 For example:

-* it limits request lifetime to the time when it’s actually handled
+* it limits request lifetime to the time when it is actually handled
-* headers are lazily parsed (we really don’t need headers)
+* headers are lazily parsed (we really do not need headers)

 Unfortunately, fasthttp is not a real replacement for standard http.
 It doesn’t support routing or HTTP/2 and claim that could not support all HTTP edge cases.